 The codling moth begins its life as a worm and almost everyone can relate to finding a worm in their fruit.
 As children, we often see imagery of the friendly green worm inside a big red apple.
 In France, there is a common idiom, “le vers et dans le fruit” or “the worm is in the fruit” meaning that the damage is already done.
 Today, the codling moth is a major pest in most places where apples are grown and can cause extensive fruit damage.
 They are also a serious threat to walnut growers who reportedly use 10% of their farming budget on controlling this pest.

 Fruit production can often be considered advanced gardening because it requires a lot of investment in time and space.
 Many apple and pear trees don’t start producing fruits until a few years after planting.
 It can be discouraging to battle pests after waiting patiently to taste the literal fruits of your labor.
 In this blog, we’ll go over various methods to help you control codling moths and ultimately enjoy an abundant harvest.

-Good Products For Eliminating Codling Moths:
+Good Products At Amazon For Eliminating Codling Moths:

 Codling Moth Overview

 It is not uncommon for codling moths to have more than two generations per year depending on local temperature and climate.
 Under favorable conditions, codling moths can even go up to four generations between spring and fall.
 Mature male and female moths are 1/2 to 3/4 inch long and gray or brown in color.
 Male codling moths also have some bronze banding and spotting on their wings.